Skip navigation

 • Pale or light-coloured poo

-• Dark or brown wee
+• Dark or brown urine (

 Serious signs that mean you need to go to the doctor straight away include: